 I can’t loose my keys on a trip.
 So I have put carabiner on my keychain and secure my keys to the inside of my backpack.
 I also put another carabiner to attach things to the backpack.

-You can’t count on having power at your airplaneseat.
+You can’t count on having power at your airplane seat.
 And your flight will drain your battery when listening to music or a book.
-So I have two power banks fully charged for every trip.
+So I carry two power banks fully charged for every trip.
 Remember this can’t be in your checked luggage.
-Take a look at this one from Amazon.
 I’ve owned them for years.

 A Good Guide Book

 It’s a trip and a good guide book is a must.
 Even for seasoned travelers, a guide book offers information at your fingertips.